fortyninemaps/karta/README.md

 #Karta - tidy Python package for geospatial computation

-*Karta* is a Leatherman for geographic analyses. *Karta* provides an interface for solving problems in Python that works nicely with existing packages.
+*Karta* is a Leatherman for geographic analyses. *Karta* provides an interface for solving problems in Python (2 or 3) that works nicely with existing packages.
 To this end, it provides simple and clean vector and raster data types, a selection of analysis functions, the ability to read and write a small number of useful formats, and interoperability with *numpy*.

 Goals of *Karta* include providing a simple, lightweight, and fast set of tools useful for "everyday" spatial analysis, as well as a flexible set of